 Our members range in age from 70 to a few teens.
 Lose weight, reduce stress, improve self control, dramatically boost self defense skills, get beach body ready, and most importantly have FUN.
 People enter class with a smile and leave with a smile.

-Our 8th degree instructor has 35+ years experience teaching US Marines, US Embassy Security Officials, foreign security operatives and people just like you.
+Our 8th degree instructor has 40+ years of experience teaching US Marines, US Embassy Security Officials, foreign security operatives, and people just like you.
 Since 1979 Our instructor has trained directly with Grand Master Seikichi Iha, 10th Dan, Shidokan Shorin Ryu Karate, one of the most senior Okinawan Karate Grand Masters.
-He just received the Expertise Honor of Best Karate Instructor in the Washington DC Area, Best DC Martial Art and Best Alexandria Martial Art..
+Our school received awrds of Best Karate Instructor in the Washington DC Area, Best DC Martial Art and Best Alexandria Martial Art..

-While we focus on adult instruction we do have a kids class along with a simultaneous parents/adult class on Tuesday and Thursday at 5:30 pm.
-Our children's instructor is a 2nd Degree black belt who loves teaching kids and adults the joy of karate movements.
+While we focus on adult instruction we do have a kids class along with a simultaneous parents/adult class, as well.
+Our children's instructor is a 3rd Degree black belt who loves teaching kids and adults the joy of karate movements.

 Teaching effective self defense using only natural movements and making friends through karate.
 Enjoy watching students improve their self confidence and control in a non-threatening, cooperative atmsophere.
 Watching people's contented faces as they learn seemingly difficult, yet natural, self defense body movements.